CoolSciGuy/coolsciguy.github.io/index.md

 In 2025, I was honored to receive a grant from the Montgomery County Arts and Humanities Council to bring Middle Eastern music into Montgomery County Public Schools.

-The focus of this project is to:
+The focus of this project is to
-	- Introduce students to microtonal music systems
+	Introduce students to microtonal music systems
-	- Explore the cultural context of Middle Eastern musical traditions
-	- Foster appreciation for global music and diverse artistic expressions
+	Explore the cultural context of Middle Eastern musical traditions Foster appreciation for global music and diverse artistic expressions

 This program is designed to be engaging, educational, and accessible to students of all backgrounds.